jebreimo/Argen/README.md

 Determines the number of values the member for an option or argument can hold.
 If the maximum count is greater than one, the member becomes a vector of *ValueType*.
 The count-value should be either a single integer (setting the minimum and maximum to the same value) or two integers separated by two dots (i.e. minimum..maximum).
 The default for options is 0..1 and for arguments it's 1.
 When using the two dots it's actually possible to leave out one or both integers.
 If the first integer is left out, the minimum becomes 0.
 If the second integer is left out, there is no upper limit to the number of values.

 #### Example
-This adds a member of type std::vector\<std::string\> to the generated struct:

     ${-a VALUE --alpha=VALUE | count: 1 }$ A mandatory option

     ${-b FILE --bravo=FILE | count: 0..}$ A list with 0 or more values.

+The above line adds a member named "bravo" of type `std::vector\<std::string\>` to the generated struct.

     ${-c NUM --charlie=NUM | count: 3..5}$ An option that must be given 3 to 5 times.